abbeydoyle/readme-generator/README.md

   test

-  This project was created by $(data.name).
+  This project was created by test.
 For any further information regarding this project please direct all inquiries to test or visit https://github.com/test.